 The prince and the marmot girl got married and lived in the castle.
 One day there was organized a great celebration and the bad queen of the Bedoyeres called on all to tell about their home and their forefathers.
 As it was Moltina’s turn, she wasn’t able to say anything and her face turned blazing red, because she was so ashamed.

-At the same time took on red color and astonished everybody.
+At the same time took on red colour and astonished everybody.
 Moltina broke away from the castle and till the end of her life she never came back, because the dread was insuperable.
 Therefore Mt.
-Hohe Gaisl maintained its red color, too.
+Hohe Gaisl maintained its red colour, too.